 The rest of the story is told in the carol by John Mason Neale, same guy who wrote O Come, O Come Emmanuel based on the O Antiphons posted about earlier.
 Small world, huh?
 Or another of those consistencies.
 Ain't it great when loose ends become consistencies!

 Anyway, good Duke Vaclav spotted a guy scrounging for food and asked his page where the guy lived.
 He then set out with his page to bring the man and his family some aid.
 The page started faltering due to the cold and snow, but when he followed in Vaclav's footsteps found the ground warm to his feet.
 Now how's that for being, uh, ablaze!

 We Still Got 'em, The Twelve Days of Christmas!!

-Guess what, you can still follow in the good king's footsteps.
+Guess what, you can still follow in the good duke's footsteps.
 Neale's carol concludes:

 Therefore, Christian men, be sure, wealth or rank possessing,

 Ye who now will bless the poor, shall yourselves find blessing.